-We often hear about the “dog days” of summer but few know what the expression means.
+We often hear about the “dog days” of summer but few know what the original expression means.
 Most say that it signifies hot sultry days “too hot for a dog”.
 The Dog Days of Summer describes the most oppressive period of summer, between July 3rd and August 11th each year.
+This is when we move all of our dog walks to an earlier time of day.

 To the Greeks and Romans, the “dog days” occurred around the day when Sirius appeared to rise just before the sun, in late July.
 They referred to these days as the hottest time of the year, a period that could bring fever, or even catastrophe.